NoamCohen48/WhenApp1/README.md

 5. great design.

 ### Creators
-this site was created by noam and shaked cohen.
+this site was created by noam cohen and shaked cohen.

 ## How To Run
 1. clone repo